How the Federal Reserve Affects Mortgage Rates

 Not all factors impacting mortgage rates are economic in nature.
 Rates also depend on a homebuyer's financial situation.

-For example, your credit score can impact the mortgage rates you can qualify for, or even if you're able to get a mortgage at all.
-Most conventional home loans require a minimum credit score of 620, whereas you may be able to get approved for certain government-backed mortgages with a lower score.
+For example, your credit score can impact the mortgage rates you can qualify for, or even whether you're able to get a mortgage at all.
+Most conventional home loans require a minimum credit score of 620, while you may be able to get approved for certain government-backed mortgages with a lower score.

-Additional factors that influence mortgage rates include the down payment amount, how much other debt you have (known as your debt-to-income ratio, or DTI), the home’s location and the loan type.
+Additional factors that influence mortgage rates include your down payment amount, how much other debt you have (known as your debt-to-income ratio, or DTI), the home’s location and the loan type.

 The purpose of the property will also impact mortgage rates.
 For example, homebuyers usually qualify for lower interest rates for a primary residence than they can for investment properties or second homes.